muhtashimshahrier/muhtashimshahrier.github.io/_pages/about.md

 author_profile: true
 ---

-I’m a recent Civil Engineering graduate from the Bangladesh University of Engineering and Technology (BUET), where I majored in Transportation Engineering and minored in Structural Engineering.
-My interests lie at the intersection of machine learning, optimization, and uncertainty modeling in transportation systems — particularly in leveraging data-driven and learning-based approaches to improve decision-making in complex urban transport systems.
-I’m drawn to transportation engineering because of its interdisciplinary nature — blending engineering, planning, economics, and human behavior.
-I believe thoughtful research can create real impact, and I’m driven by the goal of contributing meaningfully to solving complex, real-world challenges.
-I’m especially interested in how intelligent systems — including optimization-based and learning-based models — can enable resilient, equitable, and efficient urban transport under uncertainty.
+I’m a Civil Engineering graduate from the Bangladesh University of Engineering and Technology (BUET), where I specialized in Transportation Engineering.
+My research interests broadly include data-driven and computational approaches to transportation systems, integrating concepts from machine learning, optimization, and system modeling to enhance mobility, safety, and efficiency in urban networks.
+I’m particularly motivated by interdisciplinary problems that combine engineering, behavior, and computation to address real-world transport challenges.
+I’m especially interested in how intelligent methods, can enable resilient, equitable, and sustainable urban transport systems under uncertainty.

 ---